 Washington, D.C.
-20549 FORM 10-K/A (Amendment No. 1) (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 X For the fiscal year ended December 31, 2022 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File No. 001-39704 EVE HOLDING, INC. 85-2549808 Delaware (I.R.S.
-Employer (State or other jurisdiction of Identification No.) incorporation or organization) 1400 General Aviation Drive 32935 Melbourne, FL (Zip Code) (Address of Principal Executive Offices) (321) 751-5050 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share EVEX The New York Stock Exchange Warrants, each whole warrant exercisable for one share EVEXW The New York Stock Exchange of Common Stock Securities registered pursuant to Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵
+20549 FORM 10-K (Mark One) ⊠ NT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT F or the fiscal year ended December 31, 2022 TRANSITION REPORT PURS ACT OF 1934 Or SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE 1 For the transition period from to Commission File No. 001-39704 EVE HOLDING, INC. Delaware (State or other jurisdiction of incorporation or organization) 85-2549808 (I.R.S.
+Employer Identification No.) 1400 General Aviation Drive Melbourne, FL 32935 (Zip Code) (Address of Principal Executive Offi ces) (Zip Coue) (321) 751-5050 trant's telephone number, including area co es registered pursuant to Section 12(b) of the Title of each class Trading Symbol(s) Name of each exchange on which registered Warrants, a Stock, par value \$0.001 per share each whole warrant exercisable for the share of Common Stock EVEX EVEXW The New York Stock Exchange The New York Stock Exchange Securitie s registered pursuant to Section 12(g) of the ne Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☒

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 15(d) of the Exchange Act.
-Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section13 or $15(d)$ of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its managements assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes \square No \boxtimes The aggregate market value of the registrant's common stock outstanding, other than shares held by persons who may be deemed affiliates of the registrant, computed as of June 30, 2022 (the last business day of the registrant's most recently completed second fiscal quarter), was approximately\$1,638 million.
+Indicate by check mark if the registrant is not required to Act.
+Yes □ No ⊠ o file reports pursuant to Section 13 or Section 15(d) o of the Exchange Indicate by check mark whether the registrant (1) has filed all rep of 1934 during the preceding 12 months (or for such shorter posubject to such filing requirements for the past 90 days.
+Yes eriod that the registrant was required to file such reports), a Indicate by check mark whether the registrant has submitted elec $405$ of Regulation S-T (§ 232.405 of this chapter) during the prec submit such files).
+Yes $\boxtimes$ No $\square$ · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant is a large accelerat or an emerging growth company.
+See the definitions of "large ac growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the re any new or revised financial accounting standards provided pure - r complying with Indicate by check mark whether the registrant has filed a report internal control over financial reporting under Section 404(b) of t firm that prepared or issued its audit report. □ · · Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes $\square$ No $\boxtimes$ The aggregate market value of the registrant's common stock ou the registrant, computed as of June 30, 2022 (the last business approximately \$1,638 million.
+4 CN 1 22 2022 d 200 201 1 C 1 00001

 As of March 23, 2023, there were 269,094,021 shares of common stock, par value \$0.001 per share, issued and outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE The information required by Part III of this Report, to the extent not set forth herein, is incorporated herein by reference from the registran's definitive proxy statement relating to the annual meeting of stockholders to be held in 2023, which definitive proxy statement shall be filed with the Securities and Exchange Commission within 120 days after the end of the fiscal year to which this Report relates.
+DOCUMENTS INCORPORATED BY REFERENCE

+The information required by Part III of this Report, to the extent not set forth herein, is incorporated herein by reference from the registrant's definitive proxy statement relating to the annual meeting of stockholders to be held in 2023, which definitive proxy statement shall be filed with the Securities and Exchange Commission within 120 days after the end of the fiscal year to which this Report relates.